Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 **Change of measure: Forward**

-It is useful to work on a measure in which the discount factor $D_c(t,T) can come out of the expected value.
+It is useful to work on a measure in which the discount factor $D_c(t,T)$ can come out of the expected value.
 This is achieve with a change of measure (change of numeraire).
 The pricing expression

 $$ \Pi\left(t,X\right)=P_c\left(t,T\right)\mathbb{E}_{t}^{Q_f^T}\left[\Pi\left(T,X\right)\right] ,$$